gasduster99/theses/nick/advance/present/advanceNotesSlim.md

 * Catch is commonly assumed known without uncertainty
 * and there are biological hypotheses that could make use of jitters
 * A Statisticians eye will notice what looks like uncertainty in catch.
-* and so then I investigatewhat becomes of the uncertainty assumption?
+* so, I investigate what becomes of the uncertainty assumption?

 # **Next**